sybrew/the-seo-framework/readme.txt

 			* TODO A toggle that disabled title additions when a manual title is used.
 			* TODO Paginated Title separator
 		* TODO A title check is added next to every title field. (or the SEO bar... a red title tsunami)
-			* It informs you when your theme uses outdated standards, and that you should use the Title Fix extension.
+			* TODO It informs you when your theme uses outdated standards, and that you should use the Title Fix extension.
 			* TODO consider using methods that are used in Theme Check.
 			* TODO make sure it's in a non-expiring transient that might store a md5 checksum value of the theme file, which is cleared on theme switch or update.
 TODO rethink this... we shouldn't hinder performance, and not all PHP installations allow file reading.
 			* TODO make sure it checks for Title Fix' presence.
+		* TODO New archive options?
+Maybe.
+Include Social and Redirect.
 		* TODO New robots options that allow setting robots for each post type.
 		* TODO New sitemap options that allow setting including for each post type.
 		* TODO Doing it Right conditions for Private, Protected, Draft...